leamhowe/Ice-Speed-TS-Toolbox/README.md

 *** CODE STILL IN DEVELOPMENT, not recommended for public use. ***

-Toolbox for the extraction, decomposition, and visualisation of time-series from SAR ice velocity datasets.
+Python toolbox for the extraction, decomposition, and visualisation of time-series from SAR ice velocity datasets.